hypermodern-python/website/docs/chapter02.md

 parallel = true
 ```

-Filenames in coverage data point to the installed package in the Nox environments.
+Filenames in coverage data point to the installed package in the Nox environment.
-Not only are these paths hard to read, they also depend on the Python version used.
+Not only are those paths hard to read, they also depend on the Python version used.
-Let's tell Coverage.py how to map paths to installed modules back to their source code:
+Let's tell Coverage.py how to map the paths back to the source code,
+so they are grouped correctly in the coverage report,
+using the `tool.coverage.paths` option:

 ```{code-block} toml
 ---